-- Federal laws allow Minnesota consumers aged 18 years and older to buy CBD oil (cannabidiol) since the then US president, Donald Trump, signed the Farm Bill in 2018(1).
+- Federal laws allow Minnesota consumers aged 18 years and older to buy CBD oil (cannabidiol) since former US President Donald Trump signed the Farm Bill in 2018(1).

 - Licensed hemp growers and processors based in Minnesota can legally harvest and produce industrial hemp products(2).